 For businesses with complex data — industrial companies, especially — this seamless user experience is critical.
 All buyers now demand “easy,” “seamless” and “quick” as part of their buying experience.
 And industrial buyers are no exception.
 Your visitors expect digitized product data and an eCatalog viewable on any device — simple data that’s accessible where they want it, whenever they want it.
 To stay competitive, your business must supply this customer experience they’re looking for.

 But how?
-Working with buyers and sellers in manufacturing for more than 100 years, Thomas Enterprise Solutions has seen a number of changes impact manufacturers of industrial products and materials.
 Leading manufacturers, such as Schneider Electric and large distributors like MSC or Grainger are investing hundreds of thousands dollars in omni-channel marketing to ensure their customers’ specification and sourcing journey is easy and meets the demands of the tools and processes they use.
 And they’re seeing real results: in 2015, MSC reported that eCommerce driven by a rich content and an eCatalog accounted for over 50% of their total revenue.

 Online retail powerhouses — namely, Amazon — pioneered the “digital customer experience” concept.

-Virtually overnight, Amazon revolutionized the B2C retail process by creating a digital customer experience for consumers that became the standard for all others.
-Retail customers, including those with day-jobs in procurement or engineering, quickly became accustomed to the powerful ways they could discover, compare and purchase products.
+Amazon revolutionized the B2C retail process by creating a digital customer experience for consumers that became the standard for all others.
+Retail customers, including those with day-jobs in procurement or engineering, quickly became accustomed to the powerful ways they could discover, compare and purchase products during their free time.

 These industrial professionals soon began to look for similar experiences while researching and specifying parts and materials through the course of their work.
 To accommodate, manufacturing businesses started mimicking Amazon’s efficient product discovery and information experience by pulling product data out of PDFs and incorporating it into more dynamic digital data tables, CAD models, and detailed specifications.
 Now digitized, this data could then be shared easily with other channels — distributors, wholesalers, and even AmazonBusiness.

 That step sparked a chain reaction in B2B omni-channel implementations within the manufacturing market.
-Last year, roughly $700 billion of industrial purchasing was done online — that number is now expected to grow to $1.2 trillion by 2020.
+In 2018, $504.6 billion of United States purchasing was done online — that number is now expected to grow to $735.4 billion by 2023, according to Statista.

 Omni-channel marketing strives to create a better specifying and buying experience for your customers and generates, stronger sales opportunities for your business in addition to customer loyalty.
 In making the shift to providing a positive digital experience for customers, your business is capable of reaching the following goals:

-As of 2015, 68% of B2B customers made purchases via eCommerce platforms, a significant increase of 11% from 2014.
+As of 2019, buyers purchase an average of 75% of products online and ecommerce is the second most important B2B buying channel after email.
 Among B2B buyers, one out of three research their product options on multiple channels or web destinations before completing a spec or purchase.
+Suppliers, wholesalers and manufacturers are not meeting their customer needs with their demand for buying online.

-An omni-channel approach is the ideal method to help secure these types of ecommerce sales.
-The model creates a purchasing process that is intuitive, flexible, and easy to navigate — exactly the type of experience that B2B buyers expect – wherever your products are available.
+An omni-channel approach is an ideal method to help secure these types of ecommerce sales.
+The model creates a purchasing process that is intuitive, flexible, and easy to navigate — exactly the type of experience that B2B buyers expect — wherever your products are available.
+In fact, one out of four B2B buyers want easier and faster checkout, easy repeat ordering, quicker delivery, and improved tracking as a priority.

 Industrial product sellers are already catching on to the need for quality, digitized content to meet not only customer needs, but also to differentiate their brand and website within the industry.
 Major distributors, including MSC and Grainger, have been investing in the development of robust online catalogs to help their customers find, spec and purchase products with ease.
 For these companies, emulating the Amazon experience within B2B is already accounting for as much as 50% of total sales.